 02 of 10

 Among the most famous Indian foods, tandoori chicken is loved by people the world over.
-The nicest thing about this dish though is that it's really easy to make.
-It gets its name from the way it is cooked--in a tandoor, or clay oven.
+The nicest thing about this dish is that it's really easy to make.
+It gets its name from the way it is cooked—in a tandoor, or clay oven.
 After the chicken is marinated in a spiced yogurt mixture, the pieces are threaded onto skewers, and then placed in the tandoor to cook.

-This recipe calls for tandoor masala, an Indian spice mix you can make ahead of time to always have on hand.
+This recipe calls for tandoori masala, an Indian spice mix you can make ahead of time to always have on hand.
 It includes turmeric powder and red chilis, which give the tandoori chicken its signature orange hue.

 03 of 10

 Tikka means pieces, chunks, or bits.
 Chicken tikka masala is a delicious dish in which pre-marinated pieces of chicken are grilled and then added to a thick, creamy gravy.
 The marinade consists of yogurt and spices.
 The gravy is a traditional mixture of Indian spices, onion, and tomato, with a bit of cream added to create a smooth and rich finish.